-Many novices and even enthusiasts are unsure how to correctly steer and push longboards.
+Many novices and even enthusiasts are unsure how to steer and push longboards correctly.
 It is essential to choose the finest longboard for your taste and convenience before attempting to learn how to push on a longboard.
 After that, it’s a matter of practicing how to balance & position yourself, which we’ll discuss below.

 Table of Contents

 According to experts, the location of your longboard will influence the board’s selection — for example, parks, hills, and a variety of others.

 Longboards with smaller dimensions have less stability and are more prone to tipping over.
 While longer boards are less nimble, they offer greater stability.
 As a result, it is recommended for novices to begin with a longer longboard.

 Verify that your board is set up and calibrated appropriately.
 Check the tightness of the bolts and nuts.
 Place the deck on the ground and step on it, shifting your body from your heels to your toes and vice versa.
 The board should glide from side to side smoothly, yet with some friction.